Plus1XP/Pantry/README.md

 #### 2. Sync Across Devices:

-Stay organized on the go!
-PantryPal synchronizes your pantry inventory and notes seamlessly across all your devices. iCloud Sync works between iPads and iPhones, your information is always up-to-date.
+Stay organised on the go!
+PantryPal synchronises your pantry inventory and notes seamlessly across all your devices. iCloud Sync works between iPads and iPhones, your information is always up-to-date.

 #### 3. Notes & Ideas: